Require Immediate Support? Free Director Helpline: 0800 644 6080

 How to avoid bad business debt

+Failing to deal with frequent or high levels of bad debt can cause your business to decline, and suggests changes need to be made to your current credit control and credit management procedures.
 It’s possible to reduce the risk of bad debt by setting up effective policies and procedures around credit management, and making sure strong internal control systems are in place.
-This applies to taking on new customers as well as with regard to your existing customer base.
+Here are some ways of improving your processes:

-Assessing the creditworthiness of new customers before you offer any credit is an important part of the process, and you can carry out credit checks online.
+• Credit check new customers - Assessing the creditworthiness of new customers before you offer any credit is an important part of avoiding bad debt; you can carry out credit checks online.
 You should also ask for trade or bank references from new customers.
 Credit checking existing customers is also a good idea given their financial position could change quickly, and you won’t necessarily be aware.

-Setting a reasonable credit limit for new customers minimises losses through bad debt.
+• Set realistic credit limits - This helps to minimise losses through bad debt.
 Credit limits can always be increased when a new customer demonstrates their reliability, and you’re happy to extend their terms.

-Clearly stating your terms and conditions for trading, including when invoices become due and the fact that you’ll charge interest on late payments if necessary, establishes firm boundaries for business.
+• State your terms and conditions clearly on business documentation - Clearly stating your terms and conditions establishes firm boundaries for business.
 These terms and conditions should be advertised on your website, and included on all relevant documentation.

-Make sure to send invoices out as soon as you’ve delivered the service or product, and also check the address you’re using is correct.
+• Send invoices quickly - Make sure to send invoices out as soon as you’ve delivered the service or product.
 Invoicing only at the end of a month introduces a delay that takes away the urgency of payment and could influence debtors to either pay late or not at all.

-By aligning the dispatch of invoices with a customer’s payment schedule – maybe they make creditor payments on a certain date each month – you can improve your chances of being paid without issue.
+• Find out whether customers operate a monthly payment run - Aligning the dispatch of invoices with a customer’s payment schedule can improve your chances of being paid without issue.

 Need to speak to someone?